Alimony & Spousal Support Lawyer in Manassas

 Types of Spousal Support

-There are several types of spousal support that may be awarded in a Manassas divorce case:
+Several types of spousal support may be awarded in a Manassas divorce case:

 - Temporary spousal support: This type of support is granted during the divorce proceedings and ends once the divorce is finalized.
 It is intended to provide financial assistance to the lower-earning spouse while the case is ongoing.